leo-bpark/leo-bpark.github.io/_pages/about.md

 <div class="profile-container">
     <img src="/assets/img/bumjini.png" width="40%" height="auto" class="styled-image"/>
     <div class="intro-text">
-        I study the mind of AI through rigorous analysis of neural representations, the computational "brain" of artificial intelligence.
-My broader goal is to uncover the General Principles of Mind that underlie both human and artificial cognition.
-By building this unified understanding, my research seeks to advance AI, deepen our grasp of the human mind, and open new horizons for human knowledge and intellectual growth.
+        <p><strong>Bumjin Park (call me Leo)</strong> studies the mind of AI through rigorous analysis of neural representations — the computational <strong>"brain" of artificial intelligence</strong>.
+His broader goal is to uncover the <strong>General Principles of Mind</strong> that underlie both human and artificial cognition.
+By building this unified understanding, his research seeks to <strong>advance AI</strong>, <strong>deepen our grasp of the human mind</strong>, and <strong>open new horizons for human knowledge and intellectual growth</strong>.</p>
     </div>
 </div>

 <style>
-body, p, h1, h2, h3, h4, h5, h6, li, div, span, strong {
-    font-family: "Times New Roman", Times, serif !important;
-}

 .profile-container {
     display: flex;